ae6rt/decap/README.md

 The build container will call your project's build script, capture the console logs, and ship the build artifacts, console logs and build metadata to S3 and DynamoDb.

+## Build environment

+The following environment variables are available in your build scripts:

+* BUILD_ID:  UUID that uniquely identifies this build
+* PROJECT_KEY: a composite key consisting of your project + repository
+* BRANCH_TO_BUILD: an optional git branch to build within your application project.
+This is typically used with Github or Stash post commit hook events.

+Concurrent builds of a given project + branch are currently forbidden, and enforced with a lock in etcd, which also runs in the aftomoto cluster.